England to face Denmark and China at World Cup

 The Republic will also be based in Australia, with group games in Sydney, Perth and Brisbane.

-China are ranked 15th in the world and were runners-up in 1999, missing out to the US, while Denmark were Euros runners-up in 2017, losing out to the Netherlands.
+China are ranked 15th in the world and were runners-up in 1999, missing out to the USA, while Denmark were Euros runners-up in 2017, losing out to the Netherlands.

+Reigning champions the USA, who have won the last two World Cups and are going for an unprecedented third, will face the Netherlands in Group E in a repeat of the 2019 final, along with Vietnam and one of Cameroon, Thailand or Portugal.

-The tournament takes place between 20 July and 20 August next year with the opening match and opening ceremony played in Auckland, New Zealand and the final taking place at Stadium Australia in Sydney.
+The tournament begins on 20 July with co-hosts New Zealand taking on Norway in the opening match in Auckland, New Zealand and the final will take place on 20 August at Stadium Australia in Sydney.

 There are 32 teams taking part in the tournament, an increase on the 24 that played in the last World Cup in France in 2019.